kitao/divsugar/docs/DivSugar.md

 An extremely small positive quantity.

 ### `(Number) NUM_OF_DIGITS`
-The number of digits after decimal point for a fixed-point number.
+The number of digits after decimal point for a fixed-point number used in CSS.

 ### `(Number) DEG_TO_RAD`
 Pi/180.